 Series A fundraising; Fully functional Phase III testnet

 Octopus mainnet launch; Open appchain registration

-Please feel free to get in touch with Octopus Network community managers:
+Please feel free to get in touch with the Octopus Network community managers:

 Community Manager - Korea